How to Claim Against Close Brothers Finance: Step-by-Step Guide

 • Financial Records – Bank statements showing payments.

-• Additional Proof – Include any supporting documents highlighting the impact of mis-selling.
+• Additional Evidence – Attach any additional documents that show the impact of mis-selling.

 Step 3: File a Complaint with Close Brothers Finance